SusmitWani/Computer_Networks_CS_F303/README.md

 Lab in which I make a end to end encrypted chatting application.
 Two clients communicate by means of a server in my implementation.
 Can be made into an actual chatroom by changing a parameter.

 ## Notes:
-Lab 4 code not working completely.
-Will correct that shortly.
-(Can be corrected easily by modifying Lab Compre)

 Lab 7 code not able to download images.
 Last tested on Ubuntu 18.04 on a VM